Skip to content

 Share your sunroom vision and we’ll follow up within one business day.

 A sunroom is one of the smartest additions you can make to a San Diego home.
-Our climate practically begs for it — mild winters, dry summers, and ocean light that fills a glass room beautifully.
+Our climate practically begs for it, mild winters, dry summers, and ocean light that fills a glass room beautifully.
 Whether you want a screened three-season space for morning coffee, a fully insulated four-season room you use every day, or an open California room that blurs the line between house and yard, we build it right.
-Owned by Dave Romero and licensed since 2014 (CA Lic #1004363), we’ve been adding usable square footage to County homes for over a decade.
+Owned by our team and licensed since 2014 (CA Lic #1004363), we’ve been adding usable square footage to County homes for over a decade.
 Every project is permitted, engineered, and built to last.

 Types of Sunrooms We Build